2022 Port Harcourt stampede: Background

 Church leaders from a local King's Assembly Pentecostal Church have organised 'Shop for free' charity events since 2014, where attendees receive free food and gifts.
 This event would have been the fourth held by the church, which was usually hosted at the church building.
 The 28 May 2022 event, due to an expectation of larger than normal crowds, was held at Port Harcourt Polo Club instead.

 Some attendees had begun gathering the night before to wait for the venue to open, before venue security could get into place.

 Several crowd crushes in Nigeria had taken place at food distribution events in previous years, including one the previous year in Borno State.

 Incident

 By early morning on 28 May, thousands of people had gathered for the event, which was due to start at 9 am.
 Local police state that people waiting in line grew frustrated at how long it was taking and tried to rush to the front, triggering the crush at around 6 am.
 Some reports state that a small gate was opened, which caused the crowd to surge forward.

-At least 31 people died, including several children and a pregnant woman.
+At least 31 people died.
 A police spokesman told reporters that at least a further seven people were injured, some of whom received treatment at the local military hospital.
 Witnesses say that the total death toll could be higher than the official figure.